roofrack/dotfiles/README.md

 # bootstrap_arch i3 set up script
 ---------
 > *  For setting up a new Arch installation with the i3 window manager.
-> *  This script installs the packages listed below, then uses _sym_link.sh_ to set up any required directories
+> *  This script installs the packages listed below, then uses _sym_link.sh_ to set up any required directories & symlinks.
-     for the nested sym-links & then the sym-links themselves.
-> *  Any additional package config files added later to the _~/dotfiles/Config_Files_ directory will be sym-linked to the users home root directory when re-running the _sym_link.sh_ script.
+> *  Any additional dotfiles added later to the _~/dotfiles/startup_files/dotfiles/ directory will be sym-linked to the users home root directory when re-running the _sym_link.sh_ script.
 > *  If a link is to be in a nested directory (ie ~/.config/xfce4/terminal/terminalrc) then open _sym_link.sh_ and add
      the name of the config file along with the path of the new directory in the space provided.
 ---------